dragonz4477/BetterRecs/README.md

 Web scraping architecture (using scrapy) is currently being built.
 ### - Algorithm Development (not started)
 ### - Web Application (not started)
+This is the tricky part because optimally I would like AOTY to not get mad and IP ban me for running a website that scrapes their platform constantly.
+I'm still somewhat undecided as to how and if I want to go about doing this.